JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ![](http://35percent.org/img/outlinecommunityspace.png)

-## Infrastructure funding requirements
+## Breach of infrastructure funding requirements
 @.
 Page 75 of the AAAP describes infrastructure funding.
 It says the developer will pay a tariff which will fund community facilities like the health centre and other community facilities.
 However, we now know that the Council is paying for the £35m cost of them mainly from its own funds.

 @.
 The AAAP said that this infrastructure was to be funded by means of a tariff and that the details of the tariff will be published in a subsequent SPD - The Section 106 & CIL SPD (2015).
 This requires each development to pay a levy towards local infrastructure.
 Paragraph 5.8 of the SPD specifically states _"CIL will replace the section 106 tariffs set out in the Aylesbury Area Action Plan"_ and sets out a charging schedule showing a requirement of £50 per square metre of residential floorspace